 is a performer, composer, and coordinator from outside of Scranton, PA (yes, like The Office).
 Since graduating from Muhlenberg College in 2018 with a B.A. in Acting and Music Performance/Composition, he moved to Los Angeles where he worked for Walt Disney Imagineering and writes original musical theatre.
-He is currently the assistant to viral musical theatre composers Barlow & Bear.
+He is currently the assistant to viral musical theatre composers Barlow & Bear and music agent Richard Kraft.

 Noah composes musical theatre with exuberance, heart, and sparkle.
 With a sound that combines Billy Joel with the Broadway golden age, his music is filled with memorable melodies and engaging stories.
-He has written with Emma Lockwood as part of Sunday-Lefkowitz and Lockwood since 2015, and were finalists in Taylor Louderman’s Write Out Loud concert at 54 Below, winners of New Musicals Inc.’s New Voices Workshop, and more.
+He has written with Emma Lockwood as part of Sunday-Lefkowitz and Lockwood since 2015, and were finalists in Taylor Louderman’s Write Out Loud concert at 54 Below, winners of New Musicals Inc.’s New Voices Workshop, and participants in the Johnny Mercer Songwriters Project.
 Noah has also co-written the music to four original PATAsphere productions, an intensive summer theatre program for children ages 8 – 18.

 Noah has been a Creative Project Coordinator for Walt Disney Imagineering Voice Casting and Disney Parks Live Entertainment, where he helped develop live entertainment for Avengers Campus as well as cast on and off-screen talent for the Disney Parks across the globe.
 He began his Disney journey in 2017 as part of the Disney College Program, working as Parade Audience Control on Main Street USA.
 In 2018 he was a finalist in the Walt Disney ImagiNations competition, and subsequently started at Walt Disney Imagineering in as a Producer Intern before getting hired full-time as a Creative Project Coordinator from April 2019 to December 2020.